booshja/booshja/README.md

     - Ruby on Rails
       - Capybara
     - PostgreSQL
+    - Terragrunt and Terraform
     - Figma
   - 👨🏻‍🚀 I've also got some level of experience with:
     - Work Experience:
       - JavaScript/Node
         - Redux Query, Express, styled-components
+      - CoffeeScript and Backbone
       - Python
         - FastAPI, Django, DjangoRESTFramework, Celery, SQLAlchemy
       - Databases